 With 18% of our members based outside the UK, the Royal College of Physicians' (RCP's) Global team listens to, learns from, and supports our doctors who are located in over 80 countries worldwide.

-We also develop and coordinate the globally-recognised MRCP(UK) exams as part of the Federation of the Royal Colleges of Physicians, and deliver a wide range of projects aimed at strengthening health systems and improving medical standards across the globe.
+Our work spans high-, middle- and low-income countries, ranging from accreditation work and guideline development in the Middle East to clinical skills workshops in rural Nigeria.
+We develop and coordinate the globally-recognised MRCP(UK) exams as part of the Federation of the Royal Colleges of Physicians, and deliver a wide range of projects aimed at strengthening health systems and improving medical standards across the globe.

-Another important function of the RCP International Office is managing the Medical Training Initiative (MTI), a scheme that enables junior doctors from all over the world to work and train in the UK for up to 2 years, while giving trusts a longer-term alternative to using locums to fill rota gaps.
+Another important function of RCP Global is managing the Medical Training Initiative (MTI), a scheme that enables junior doctors from all over the world to work and train in the UK for up to 2 years, while giving trusts a longer-term alternative to using locums to fill rota gaps.